 - A percentage of children who ingest cows milk become sensitive to the casein, and develop antibodies to it.
 This process affects the pancreas (where insulin is made) and they then go on to develop juvenile diabetes.

 - Milk is acidic by nature and so, instead of helping bones by putting calcium into bone tissue, it extracts the positive calcium ion from the bone to neutralize the acid in the dairy.
 Countries that have the highest dairy intake have the worst osteoporosis rates.
+Plants have all the calcium you need.
+A serving of almonds has as much calcium as 1/2 cup ice cream for example.

 Ingredients: filtered water, brown rice (partially milled), expeller pressed high oleic safflower oil, tricalcium phosphate, sea salt, vitamin A palmitate, vitamin D2, vitamin B12.